 The Players Studio offers a diverse set of programming for actor’s of all ages and abilities that is designed to cultivate craft, broaden the mind, and grow artistic abilities.
-Our resident teaching artists within acting are classically trained and come with a wealth of knowledge and experience to help you reach your goals as a new or seasoned actor.
-New this season, we will be staging a 2023 Spring FRINGE Festival.
-Our Actor’s Lab classes from ages 5 to 99 will work throughout the year to devise original, classic, and contemporary material to perform in a festival setting in full production.
-Venue and date TBD.
+Our resident teaching artists within acting are trained and come with a wealth of knowledge and experience to help you reach your goals as a new or seasoned actor.

-If you’d like to register for a class please click the button below, email email@example.com or call 941.552-8879.
+If you’d like to register for a class please click the button below, email email@example.com or call 941.552.8879.

 Join our intensive adult acting class, “Mastering the Stage” where you will learn to become a connected actor and artist.
 Students will learn to discover their inner self and be able to convey truthful and honest storytelling.
 The class will consist of group and individual exercises and develop physical awareness, concentration, and trust within a theatrical troupe.
 Students will be given the theatrical tools to trust themselves and begin their own creative journey.
 We will work on poems, monologues, scene work, and musical exercises so you can truly develop your craft.
 “Mastering the Class” will help you unlock your true artistic potential!